 NAST deeply appreciates the understanding, patience, and flexibility of those anticipating a March 2020 Commission review.
 Should this delay in Commission review pose to any institution an insurmountable hardship, the theatre executive of the institution to be reviewed is asked to contact the office of the Executive Director directly.

 Should questions arise regarding the general nature of the August Commission meetings, including submission requirements, please contact NAST staff (email@example.com) in the National Office.

 If an accredited institutional member plans to add a new curricular program which falls under NAST’s purview, or make substantive changes to current curricular programs, policies, and/or operations, applications for Plan Approval or Substantive Change as appropriate and applicable may be required.

 - Guidelines and requirements applicable to Plan Approval and Final Approval for Listing may be found in the NAST Handbook 2019-20, Rules of Practice and Procedure, Part II., Article VI. and the NAST Policies and Procedures for Reviews of New Curricula; Substantive Change may be found in the NAST Handbook 2019-20, Rules of Practice and Procedure, Part II., Article V.

 - Institutions are reminded that programs in which more than 40% of the required coursework is delivered through distance learning means will be designated as distance learning programs by NAST and in NAST publications, and will be required to be submitted for review by the NAST Commission (see NAST Handbook 2019-20, Standards for Accreditation III.H.).
 Please note: this pertains to programs that are planned to be offered on an ongoing basis.
-Institutions to which these guidelines apply are asked to contact Paul Florek of the staff (firstname.lastname@example.org) to ensure the necessity for submission.
+Institutions to which these guidelines apply are asked to contact NAST staff (email@example.com) to ensure the necessity for submission.